Join us on August 15 from 6-8pm for the Opening Reception of Open Sessions 2018–2020: What’s Love Got to Do with It? No RSVP needed.

 Open Sessions is made possible by the Horace W. Goldsmith Foundation, The Helen Frankenthaler Foundation, the Further Forward Foundation, and, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.

-Image: Kunlin He, Marshland Restoration #2, 2019.
-Acrylic and ink drawing on mulsin, mylar, and acrylic sheet, 40 x 30 inches.
-Courtesy of the artist.
+Image: Kunlin He, 2092: Tale of Moon Trip, 2019.
+Acrylic and ink drawing on aluminum, mylar, and acrylic sheet, 132 x 72 inches.
+Courtesy of the artist and NanHai Art.